 Deliver items to be cast into concrete with instructions for setting.

-Installation – Anchors And Fasteners
+Installation – Anchors and Fasteners

 Arrange bolts with sufficient length to embed 100 mm in the structural floor slab and to project the threaded position a minimum of 50 mm above the proposed elevation of the base plate or mounting plate.